yamt/midonet-kubernetes/MAPPING.md

 Kubernetes Pod
 --------------

-For a Kubernetes Pod, the controller would create the following MidoNet REST API objects.
+When the controller notices a Kubernetes Pod, it would create the following MidoNet REST API objects.

 - A Bridge Port on the Node Bridge